Goodness of fit by Neyman-Pearson testing: Classifier-inspired NPLM variants

-Inspecting the distribution of the test statistics in the different configurations, displayed in the three panels of Figure~\ref{fig:in-out-plot}, helps gaining an intuitive understanding of this result.
+Inspecting the distribution of the test statistics in the different configurations, displayed in the three panels of Fig.~\ref{fig:in-out-plot}, helps gaining an intuitive understanding of this result.
 The NPLM model learns from the training data and thus it is exposed to the statistical fluctuations that are present in the specific instance of the sample $\data$ used for training.
-When the data are R-distributed (light histograms), statistical fluctuations are in fact all what there is to be learned, since $\data$ is distributed like the reference by construction.
+When the data are R-distributed (light histograms), statistical fluctuations are in fact all there is to be learned, since $\data$ is distributed like the reference by construction.
 This produces a positive value for the test statistics evaluated on the same samples used for training (left and middle panels).
 When the data follow instead a different distribution than R, their statistical fluctuations are accompanied by a systematic discrepancy from the reference data.
 The test statistics (dark histogram) thus emerges as the sum of a contribution from statistical fluctuations that is typically as large in size as it was for R-distributed data, plus the systematic contribution.
 This latter contribution is responsible for the shift of the test statistics distribution, and in turn for the sensitivity of the method to the alternative data distribution.
 The amount of shift is controlled by the data statistics and it is obviously larger when the full data statistics is employed (left panel) than if only half of the data (middle panel) are used.
+The continuous line is a $\chi^2$ distribution with a number of degrees of freedom given by the number of trainable parameters (weights and biases) of this particular neural network, a fully connected network with with five input nodes, three hidden layers with five nodes each and one output node $(3\times5\times 6+6=96)$.